 - 24-hour urine collection

 - Abdominal CT scan, MRI, or ultrasound

 Treatment of Cystinuria

-The goal of treatment is to relieve symptoms and prevent more stones.
-A person with severe symptoms may need to be admitted to a hospital.
+The goal of treatment is to relieve symptoms and prevent more stones from forming.
+A person with severe symptoms may need to go into the hospital.

 In some cases, fluids may need to be given through a vein (by IV).